JereKuusela/valheim-world_edit_commands/publish/README.md

 - `level=number`: Sets terrain height to the given altitude.
 If not given, uses the ground altitude below the player.
 - `paint=value`: Sets the terrain material (dirt, paved, cultivated or grass to reset).
 - `slope=number,angle`: Creates a slope centered at current position with a given height.
-- `refPos=x,z,y`: Overwrites the player's position.
-Allows fixing the current position for more precise editing.
-The y coordinate can be used to override the current ground altitude.
 - `offset=forward,right,up`: Moves the targeted position while still using the altitude of the player's position.
 - `step=forward,right,up`: Calculates offset based on the radius (and slope height if given).
 - `angle=degrees`: Determines the direction.
 Cardinal directions like n, ne, e, se, s, sw, w and nw work as a value too.
 Uses the player's direction if not given (45 degrees precision).
 - `circle=number`: Determines the diameter of the affected terrain.
 - `rect=width,depth`: Determines the size of the affected terrain.
+- `from=x,z,y`: Overwrites the player's position.
+Allows fixing the current position for more precise editing.
+The y coordinate can be used to override the current ground altitude.
-- `target=x,z,y`: Moves the affected terrain between the current position and this position.
+- `to=x,z,y`: Moves the affected terrain between the current position and this position.
 Determines angle, slope and circle/rect size automatically.
 - `blockcheck`: Exclude terrain that is under structures or other objects.
 This can be used to create specific shapes.
 - `blockcheck=on/off/inverse`:
 	- on: Exclude terrain that is under structures or other objects.